AleksHuc/CPNS-Labs/docs/en/lab12/lab12.md

     apt install freeradius

-In the configuration file `clients.conf` of the `freeradius` program, we set the password for local access to the RADIUS server data.
+In the configuration file `clients.conf` of the `freeradius` program, we set the IP address of our local network and password for local access to the RADIUS server data.

     nano /etc/freeradius/3.0/clients.conf

     client localhost {
+		ipaddr = 10.0.2.0/24
 		secret = password1s
     }

 Create a new user in the `users` configuration file of the `freeradius` program.